BF528/individual-project-Shrishtee-kandoi/README.md

   module load R/4.0.2

   Rscript FPKMhistogram.R
-Output: A histogram for FPKM values of all genes
+Output: A histogram for FPKM values of all genes`

-The analyst folder contains the script:
+### The analyst folder contains the script:

+Analyst1.R